willow-ahrens/Hyperspecialize.jl/README.md

 ```

   This solution will replicate this definition once for all all concrete
-subtypes of Number.
+subtypes of `Number`.
 This list of subtypes depends on the module load order.
-If
-Peter's module is loaded first, we get the following behavior:
+If Peter's module is loaded first, we get the following behavior:

 ```
 julia> friends = p + j